Social Security Scotland

 - Appeals to the Upper Tribunal for Adult Disability Payment (336 kb PDF)

-- Residence and Presence for Adult Disability Payment (427 kb PDF)
+- Understanding and interpreting supporting information for Adult Disability Payment (179 kb PDF)

 - When a previous determination is based on an error or made in ignorance of a material fact for Adult Disability Payment (252 kb PDF)